waynodiablo/Oystercard/boris_bikes/boris_bikes_version_0.md

 Once we have an idea of what we are building our first step will be describing some part of what we will build using 'specs' (short for specifications).
 We'll also refer to these as 'tests'.
 Our preferred Ruby testing tool is [rspec](https://github.com/makersacademy/course/blob/master/pills/rspec.md), and each individual test of our code is a 'spec'.

-To get started fork and clone the Makers [Boris Bikes repo](https://github.com/makersacademy/boris-bikes) to create a place to work.
+[NOT SURE ABOUT FORKING VS CREATING OWN REPO - NIKESH SAYS ALL PRECOURSERS ARE DOING PULL REQUESTS WITH RUBY KICKSTARTER]

-If we were starting completely from scratch we could just create a new repository in our projects directory adding a `README.md` file and so forth.
+Create a new repository in your projects directory adding a `README.md` file like so.

 ````
 mkdir boris-bikes